nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_9_table_callDoneByAgent.md

 # Calls Made by Agent

-*Made by Agent* calls data for agents selected in the set period, the data is grouped according to the choice made in the filters.
+*Made by Agent* calls data for agents selected during the given period.
+Data are grouped according to the chosen filter criteria.

-*Made by Agent* calls are outgoing calls completed by each selected agent.
+*Made by Agent* calls are outgoing completed calls by each selected agent.

 The items shown for *Made by Agent* calls are: